Mission and Planning

 We are fully committed to fulfill our responsibilities as Board members.

-Live Oak Public Libraries consists of 18 branches and one bookmobile.
-Yearly, the library checks out over 1.9 million items, answers over 530,000 questions, registers over 670,000 computer sessions and presents library programs to over 50,000 in Chatham, Effingham, and Liberty counties.
+Live Oak Public Libraries consists of 16 branches and one bookmobile.
+Yearly, the library checks out more than 1.9 million items, answers in excess of 530,000 questions, registers 670,000 computer sessions and presents library programs to more than 50,000 Library patrons in Chatham, Effingham, and Liberty counties.

 Where we’ve been